OrchardCMS/OrchardDoc/Documentation/Creating-1-n-and-n-n-relations.markdown

         }
     }

+This uses stores the data in the infoset and in a database record.
+However you can only store simple datatypes in the infoset so you can see that `State` field runs some extra code to encode the class into a string.

-All properties are proxies to the record properties:
+All properties in the `AddressPart` are proxies to the record properties:

     using Orchard.ContentManagement.Records;